-In summary, the ultimate goal of this contribution is captured through the formulation of the complete design problem by following the DSRM template [49]:

-Improve the efficiency of IoT platform configuration (problem context)

-- ... by developing a neuro-symbolic AI-based pipeline (artifact) - ... that enables device discovery, platform configuration, openness, scalability, platform - interchangeability, and model-based scenario specification (requirements) - ... to provide a holistic system for IoT environment configuration. (goal)

-4. Automating the Configuration of IoT Platforms

-The goal of this contribution is the development of a design science artifact that enables the automated configuration of IoT environments.
+In summary, the goal of this contribution is captured through the formulation of the complete design problem by following the DSRM template [52]: Improve the efficiency of IoT platform configuration (problem context) ... by developing a neuro-symbolic AI-based pipeline (artifact) ... that enables device discovery, platform configuration, platform independence, scalability, openness, and model-based scenario specification (requirements) ... to provide a holistic system for IoT environment configuration. (goal) 4.
+Neuro-Symbolic Architecture of the IoT Platform Configuration Approach The goal of this contribution is the development of a design science artifact that enables the automated configuration of IoT environments.
 For this purpose, the above-described problem statement and derived requirements serve as foundational building blocks for the development.
 The conceptual architecture of the resulting artifact is displayed in Fig. 1 and further detailed in the following.
 The first step of our approach is the identification of IoT devices using fingerprinting techniques (cf. Section 3.2).
 This process is represented on the left side of Fig. 1, in which the fingerprint of a physical IoT device is extracted to ensure accurate discovery and classification within the system.
 By implementing such identification mechanisms, we satisfy the Device Discovery requirement (R1), thus enabling seamless integration of diverse IoT devices.
 Once a device is identified, it needs to be configured with the corresponding IoT platform.
 This configuration requires additional semantic information that is specific to each platform.
 As depicted on the right side of Fig. 1, the IoT device identity is enriched with semantic data, guiding the configuration process.
 This satisfies the requirement for automated Platform Configuration (R2), streamlining the setup and reducing the need for manual intervention.